Steven-Ang/Movie-Trailer/README.md

 # Fresh Tomato
-A Python program that generates a simple static webpage that displays a catalog of movies and its trailer when clicked.
+A Python program that generates a simple static web page which displays a catalog of movies and its trailer when clicked.

 # Prerequisites
 * Python 2 or above is required to run the program.